Summary

 U.S. President Donald Trump said talks with Iran are making progress.

-According to The Guardian on the 23rd (local time), President Trump told reporters in an interview that “Iran very strongly wants an agreement, and we want an agreement as well.”
+According to The Guardians on the 23rd (local time), President Trump said in an interview with reporters, "Iran very strongly wants an agreement, and we want an agreement as well."

-He added that “substantial agreement has been reached on key issues between the two sides,” and said “there is a possibility we will hold further discussions today via a phone call.”
+He added, "A substantial agreement has been reached on key issues between the two sides," and explained that "there is a possibility of further discussions through a phone call today."

 He also stressed that the United States has the initiative in the negotiations, saying, "I didn't reach out first—Iran contacted us first."

-Trump said the previous day as well that discussions between the two sides had taken place, expressing expectations that the talks could be concluded soon.
+Trump also said the day before that discussions between the two sides had taken place, expressing expectations that the negotiations could be concluded soon.

-The remarks are being interpreted as a sign pointing to the possibility of a diplomatic solution amid ongoing military tensions in the Middle East.
+The remarks are seen as a signal pointing to the possibility of a diplomatic solution amid ongoing military tensions in the Middle East.

 JH Kim